 Those who suffer from uterine prolapse often report a sensation of dragging, heaviness or pulling in the pelvis, with a feeling of “sitting on a small ball”.
 It can also be accompanied by low backache and, in moderate to severe cases, protrusion from the vaginal opening.
 Uterine prolapse may also cause difficult or painful sexual intercourse.

 Lax bladder support leads to a “reservoir effect” where the bladder is not completely emptied when the urine is passed.
-The remaining urine then irritates the bladder, leading to bladder spasms, which causes urgency and is sometimes severe enough to produce an involuntary leakage (incontinence).
-The lowering of the neck of the bladder with prolapse can result in stress incontinence, which involves the leakage of urine into the urethra in response to any sudden pressure, often followed by a contraction of the bladder causing even more leakage.
-A lax and irritable bladder may also leak during intercourse, due to the pressure exerted upon it.
+The remaining urine then irritates the bladder, leading to bladder over-activity, which causes urgency and is sometimes severe enough to produce an involuntary leakage (incontinence).
+The lowering of the neck of the bladder with prolapse can result in stress incontinence, which involves the leakage of urine from the urethra in response to any sudden pressure such as occurs when coughing, sneezing or exercise.
+This is sometimes followed by a contraction of the bladder causing even more leakage.
+A lax and over active bladder may also leak during intercourse, due to the pressure exerted upon it.

 Prolapse is usually diagnosed by a pelvic examination.

-If pessaries are not effective or uncomfortable or undesirable, surgery is often the next step.
+If pessaries are not effective, uncomfortable or undesirable, surgery is often the next step.
 Repair of prolapse with vaginal or abdominal surgery can be performed where the prolapse is reduced and supporting sutures inserted.
 Patients should discuss possible treatment options with their doctor.